ManojPrathapa/Heart_Disease_Prediction_Platform/README.md

 Recreate

-for the target environment.

 This reduced simultaneous resource requirements during deployment.

 3. Infrastructure Became the Bottleneck
-Stress testing showed that increasing application concurrency eventually exposed the limits of the underlying small-node infrastructure.
+Stress testing demonstrated that increasing application concurrency eventually exposed the limits of the underlying small-node infrastructure.

-This demonstrated why production performance testing must consider the complete stack:
+The full request path is:

 Client
   ↓